ea103T41/spring-framework/spring-webmvc/README.md

   3. Deploy the WAR file to Tomcat server.

 - Running on a Tomcat Server within an IDE
-  1. Choose a Tomcat server compatible with Spring MVC in your IDE.
+  1. Choose a Tomcat server compatible with Spring Web MVC in your IDE.
   2. Select the project to deploy and start the Tomcat server.